Myriam-Thameri/ProjetSE/README.md

 **end:** pointer on the last node

 **size:** number of processes in the queue

+## Input/Output Operations Policy : FIFO

+## Priority Management

+The process having the highest priority is the lost prioritized one.

 ##  License

 This project is licensed under the MIT License.